AuLib/AuLib/README.md

  $ make doc
 ```

-HTML, latex and manual files are placed in the `docs' subdirectory under
+HTML, latex and manual files are placed in the `docs` subdirectory under
 the build directory.

-A recently-generated PDF manual is found in the toplevel `./docs'
+A recently-generated PDF manual is found in the toplevel `./docs`
 directory, along with other aulib-related documents.
 The HTML manual
 can also be found in [https://aulib.github.io](aulib.github.io).